transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 {: #ibp-troubleshoot-ordering-service}
 {: troubleshoot}

-After you create an ordering service in your {{site.data.keyword.cloud_notm}} Private console, the status is `Running`.
+After you create an ordering service in {{site.data.keyword.cloud_notm}} Private, the status is `Running`.
 But when you open the ordering service you see the error:
 {: tsSymptoms}

 ```